plantacerium/CodeLumer/README.md

 -----

-# 📸 Lens Assembler - Dual CAmera Effect - Picture in Picture + Code Composer
+# 📸 Lens Assembler - Dual Camera Effect - Picture in Picture + Code Composer

 A robust Bash script using **ImageMagick** to automatically overlay a circular avatar onto a code snippet or screenshot, mimicking the modern "dual camera" or "picture-in-picture" recording style for professional content creation.